 |volatile-lru||Removes least recently used keys with

 |volatile-random||Randomly removes keys with

 volatile-lru is the default eviction policy for most databases.

 The default policy for Active-Active databases is noeviction policy.

 Active-Active database eviction

-The eviction policy mechanism for Active-Active databases kicks in earlier than for regular databases because it requires propagation to all participating clusters.
+The eviction policy mechanism for Active-Active databases kicks in earlier than for standalone databases because it requires propagation to all participating clusters.
 The eviction policy starts to evict keys when one of the Active-Active instances reaches 80% of its memory limit.
 If memory usage continues to rise while the keys are being evicted, the rate of eviction will increase to prevent reaching the Out-of-Memory state.
-As with standalone Redis databases, Active-Active eviction is calculated per shard.
+As with standalone Redis Enterprise databases, Active-Active eviction is calculated per shard.
 To prevent over eviction, internal heuristics might prevent keys from being evicted when the shard reaches the 80% memory limit.
 In such cases, keys will get evicted only when shard memory reaches 100%.